GitSkilled/About-GitSkilled/partners-education-faq.md

 ---

-## **Support for Events & Training**
+## Support for Events & Training

-### **What resources does GitSkilled provide for Git/GitHub training and workshops?**
+### What resources does GitSkilled provide for Git/GitHub training and workshops?
-As a GitSkilled Education Partner, you have access to customized virtual GitHub training led by our GitHub certification team.
-These sessions include demonstrations, group discussions, and hands-on exercises designed for both technical and non-technical learners.
-The goal is to equip educators and learners with the skills needed to complete the GitHub Foundations certification.
-Additionally, we offer virtual GitHub office hours, where learners can ask curriculum-related questions.

-**Note:** At this time, all training sessions are conducted virtually.
+As a GitSkilled Education Partner, you have access to the [GitHub Foundations courses](https://learn.microsoft.com/en-us/collections/w1nebonx2g64nw) on Microsoft Learn and other resources as they become available.

 ---